shiltemann/global-galaxy-course/README.md

+# GTN Smorgasbord Course Website

+## Structure

+- Training sessions defined in `training_sessions.yaml`
+- Instructors in `instructors.yaml` and `affiliations.yaml`
+  - instructors keys should be github usernames to take profile image from there
+  - alternatively, define a `photo:` key for instructors

 # minima

 *Minima is a one-size-fits-all Jekyll theme for writers*.
 It's Jekyll's default (and first) theme.
 It's what you get when you run `jekyll new`.